illinois-cs419/illinois-cs419.github.io/_old_assignments/mp1.md

 + **If you use code from other sources, you must document the use of that code in a text file named README.md in your handin**

 ### FAQ
+Q. Should my images look like the one on this page?
+A. Not exactly!
+You can ignore the cylinder and the box...you won't render those.

 Q. Can use code X that I found on the web?<br/>
 A. Probably!
 In general, code to do basic numerical work (e.g. cross-product or even barycentric coordinates for a point) can be from a library.
 You can ask on CampusWire about specific pieces of code.
 Whether your use a library or copy source code from some approved source, you must cite the source in a text file named README.md in your handin.